whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 Get the channel or group id to which you'd like to add your bot.
 The ID is a long sequence of digits, sometimes negative.
 Try forwarding a message from your channel to @JsonDumpBot on telegram to reveal the channel's ID.
 CHANNEL_NAME = 'YOUR CHANNEL ID HERE'

-Optional, for your YouTube API key, if you need to create a list of links DEVELOPER_KEY = 'YOUR KEY HERE'
+Optional, for your YouTube API key, if you need to create a list of links.
+DEVELOPER_KEY = 'YOUR KEY HERE'

 ---